 Foreland’s Renovation Story

-In 2017, Foreland founder Stef Halmos acquired the Flagship building of the Foreland Campus at 111 Water Street.
+In 2017, Stef Halmos acquired the flagship building of the Foreland Campus at 111 Water Street.
 Mentored by her father, she hit the ground running.
 It took 18 months to complete the structural remediation — essentially, saving the building’s shell.
 Since then, the two remaining buildings of the Campus (125 Water Street and 361 Main Street) have begun renovations.
 The buildings will be completed by August, 2021.

 The transformation from dilapidated factory to thriving arts campus is remarkable.
-“Our Campus includes 4 contemporary exhibition spaces and 31 artist studios,” said Weist.
+“Our Campus includes 4 contemporary exhibition spaces and 31 artist studios,” said Halmos.
 “Plus, there are two food & beverage spaces, and two residential loft apartments.
 Soon, a cooperative workspace and two massive waterfront event / project spaces” will also come online.

 Commitment to Diversity

 Diversity at Foreland means more than demographics.
-“We are very proud to have diversity of ethnicity, age, sex, and so forth in our artist-neighbors, and which we feel is crucial to the success of the project,” said Weist.
+“We are very proud to have diversity of ethnicity, age, sex, and so forth in our artist-neighbors, and which we feel is crucial to the success of the project,” said Halmos.
 “Additionally, we’re intentional with the type of (and caliber) of work made within our buildings.
 Our tenants range from highly conceptual video artists to novelists and ceramicists.”
 Click here for more on Foreland’s resident artists, including Laleh Khorramian, seen above.

 And, Foreland’s campus is kid-friendly, pet-friendly, and accessible to the disabled.
 To keep up to date on this summer’s opening schedule, as well as gallery, food, and event plans, visit https://www.f orelandcatskill.com/.
 Interested in finding out more about Foreland’s artist studios?
 Click here.